dogweather/forkful/content/en/cpp/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?
-Deleting characters matching a pattern means stripping out specific sequences from a string.
-Programmers do this for cleanup, data formatting, or to meet application rules.

 ## How to:
 Let's rip out characters using `erase` and `remove_if` alongside lambda expressions.
 Here's a quick example: